Drug Interactions between gabapentin and Methylpred DP

 - Trigeminal Neuralgia

-- Methylpred DP is a member of the drug class glucocorticoids.
+- Methylpred dp is in the drug class glucocorticoids.

 Drug and food interactions